Bhutan Travel Guide

 Tour/Trek Booking

-Advance booking arrangements should be completed at least 8 weeks.
+Treks should be booked at least 8 weeks in advance.

 • Good walking shoes